pranavius/PranGearView/README.md

   - This is the same as clicking the **Durability** checkbox in the Options window
 - `/pgv etext`: Toggle showing enchant text in the Character Info window
   - This is the same as clicking the **Show Enchant Text** or **Hide Enchant Text** button in the Character Info window
-- `/pgv inspect`: Toggle showing gear info when inspecting another player in your party or raid
+- `/pgv inspect`: Toggle showing gear info when inspecting another player
   - This is the same as clicking the **Show Gear Info on Inspect** checkbox under the **Inspect Window** section of the Options window

 ## Planned Updates